TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-01-04-phpstan-abstract-parent-generics-dummies.md

 }
 ```

-The `@extends` tag can take multiple arguments, separated by comma - in **the same order the types are defined** in abstract class:
+The `@extends` tag can take multiple arguments, separated by comma – in **the same order the types are defined** in the abstract class:

 ```php
 /**